-The brake lever is located at the right handlebar grip.
-To apply the front brake, pull the lever toward the handlebar grip.
+The brake lever is located on the right side of the handlebar.
+To apply the front brake, pull the lever toward the throttle grip.

 This model is equipped with a unified brake system.

 When pulling the brake lever, the front brake and a portion of the rear brake are applied.
 For full braking performance, apply both the brake lever and the brake pedal simultaneously.